 Graduate Plus Loans are available in the recommended amount of \$6,500.00 per year.
 NOTE: An additional Master Promissory Note and entrance session and creditworthiness is required to apply for this loan.
 To request funds over MSLAW's recommended GRADPLUS amount, a student may make an appeal to MSLAW indicating the amount on MSLAW's MPN2 form.
-See www.studentloans.gov; www.dlenote.ed.gov/empn/index.jsp.
+For more, see www.studentaid.gov/mpn.